wqweto/VszLib/README.md

 #### `Property FormatInfo(FormatIdx As Long) As Variant` (read-only)

-Returns an array with information about particular format which contains these indexes: 0 - name, 1 - class ID, 2 - extensions, 3 - additional extensions, 4 - bool if update supported, 5 - bool if to keep names, 6 - byte array with start signature and 7 - byte array with finish signature.
+Returns an array with information about compression format.
+Array indexes are: 0 - name, 1 - class ID, 2 - file extension(s), 3 - additional extensions (if any), 4 - bool if update supported, 5 - bool if keeps names, 6 - byte array with archive start signature, 7 - byte array with archive finish signature.

 #### `Property LastError As String` (read-only)

-Gets last error (if any) that occurred during last operation.
+Gets last error that occurred during last operation.
+Returns empty straint if no error occurred.

 #### `Event Progress(FileIdx As Long, Current As Double, Total As Double, Cancel As Boolean)`

-Raised when current operation needs to update UI with information about progress. `FileIdx` is the index of the current file being extracted/compressed.
+Raised when new information about current operation progress is available and to give the user a chance to cancel operation. `FileIdx` is the index of the current file being extracted/compressed.
 This index can be used with `FileInfo` property. `Current` and `Total` parameters can be using to calculate percentage completed. `Cancel` can be set to abort current operation.

 #### `Event Error(Description As String, Source As String, Cancel As Boolean)`

-Raised when an unexpected condition occurs during operation. `Description` contains *User cancelled* when `Cancel` gets set in `Progress` event. `Description` contains *Data Error.
-Wrong password?* if wrong password is used on extraction.
+Raised when an unexpected condition occurs during current operation. `Description` contains *User cancelled* when `Cancel` gets set in `Progress` event. `Description` contains *Data Error.
+Wrong password?* if wrong password is supplied for extraction of encrypted archives.
 Can be raised when input/output files are inaccessible (permissions, network outages).
 Setting `Cancel` indicates whether to finish operation or abort it immediately.

 #### `Event NewVolume(FileName As String)`

-Raised when creating multi-volume archives to indicate file names used during compression.
+Raised when creating multi-volume archives to indicate new file names that are created during compression.
 Useful if volumes are to be deleted on error or user cancellation.